MJSCHERER/MJSCHERER/README.md

 - 👯 Looking to collaborate on: creative tech, platforms for creators, and dev culture tooling
 - 🤔 Looking for help with: time-travel debugging (or maybe just better calendar syncing)
 - 💬 Ask me about: DevOps, architecture, scaling strategies, comic logic in code
-- 📫 How to reach me: mjscherer@aurahyprs.com or via carrier pigeon (AuraNet in progress)
+- 📫 How to reach me: mjscherer@CastleLabsUK.com
 - 😄 Pronouns: he/him — but "code wizard" also works
 - ⚡ Fun fact: I once debugged an issue faster by pretending to be Pinky asking Brain what the plan was.